Last Updated on

 Hypertonia can result in chronically contracted limbs that become stiff and difficult to move.
 It is a common condition affecting children.
 A certain form of hypertonia could even display cerebral palsy in children.
 Arm yourself with information on this problem and learn ways to tackle it.

 If your toddler’s limbs appear too stiff or rigid, be swift in reaching out to a doctor.
 Although there are a variety of reasons this trouble could be pinned to, you don’t want to ignore something like hypertonia.
 To gain a better understanding of this malicious condition called hypertonia, think of the brain as sending signals to the nerves telling them to regulate the movement of muscle tone.
 But, when certain regions of the brain that control these signals get damaged, hypertonia is developed in children.

 It is a condition in which there is an abnormal hike in muscle tension, marked by a decrease in the ability of a muscle to stretch.
 This occurs in the lesion of the upper motor neuron.
 Babies with hypertonia have rigid muscles.
 They experience difficulty in flexing and have muscle tension while resting.
 It results from an injury to the central nervous system sustained to a baby in the womb and usually develops by the age of 2 or 3.

 Causes of Hypertonia

-An infection during pregnancy, such as meningitis can have a damaging effect on the developing nervous system of a foetus and hence can cause hypertonia.
+Infection during pregnancy, such as meningitis, can have a damaging effect on the developing nervous system of a foetus and, hence, cause hypertonia.

 Severe jaundice which remains untreated can cause damage to the brain cells of an infant which may result in hypertonia.